 ECU History: Helen Keller, Amelia Earhart, Eleanor Roosevelt, and Coretta Scott King Campus Visits

-In recognition of Women’s History Month, we are highlighting four notable women who visited East Carolina during the 20th century.
+In recognition of Women’s History Month, we are highlighting four well-known women who visited East Carolina during the 20th century.
 Helen Keller, Amelia Earhart, Eleanor Roosevelt, and Coretta Scott King all hosted speaking events on campus, records of which can be found in Joyner Library’s Special Collections.
-To learn more about their impact on ECU’s history, please keep reading and/or check out the magnet wall display on the 1st floor of Joyner Library (on display through March 2025)!
+To learn more about their visits to ECU, please keep reading and/or check out the magnet wall display on the 1st floor of Joyner Library (on display through March 2025)!

 Helen Keller

-In 1916, Helen Keller lectured at East Carolina Teachers Training School (ECTTS), becoming the first world-class speaker to visit the campus.
+In 1916, Helen Keller lectured at East Carolina Teachers Training School (ECTTS), becoming the first “internationally renowned speaker” to visit the campus (Tucker, 2017).
 This visit was part of her North Carolina speaking tour, which included additional stops in Asheville, Charlotte, and Raleigh.

 The Teco Echo, January 14, 1936.
 “Amelia Earhart to Lecture Here Tomorrow Night.” https://digital.lib.ecu.edu/38034